Updated July 25, 2019

 Motion Detectors, Door Contacts and Beam Detectors

 Time-tested intrusion detection technologies that protect school facilities from burglary and theft are also very valuable in active threat situations.
-Door contacts can be used to monitor doors for open status during business hours.
+Additionally, monitoring the status of the locks is important to ensure the door are not only closed, but the lock is engaged.
 Motion detectors can be used in search and rescue efforts during an incident.

 Most intrusion detection systems provide the ability to add new devices to the system in a cost-effective manner.
 One use of the intrusion system is to allow for duress/panic buttons or devices to be installed that provide users with the ability to trigger alarms for a variety of life safety threats.
 Such devices should be installed in the main office and other public areas that would immediately communicate – and differentiate between – different types of emergencies or threats.
 Ensuring audio and video feeds in these areas should also be considered.

 Districts should strive to provide staff in each facility with the ability to lockdown both internally and externally, initiate mass notification and alert responders to emergencies.
 This can include wearable pendants or other technologies that make it possible to initiate these communications both inside and outside of a school.

 Communication systems should be integrated with the district-wide mass notification system.
 Within this integration, the school can receive instant alerts for weather and other emergencies that can affect the school.
 There are a variety of technologies to interface the in-building communication systems to wide-area systems.
 When using a mass notification system, it is important to include its deployment in your school’s drills.

 Special Note on Fire Alarms